Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/using_hcibox/_index.md

 ### Next steps

 HCIBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or a to jumpstart a proof of concept projects.
-Ultimately, you are free to do whatever you wish with HCIBox.
+You are free to do whatever you wish with HCIBox.
 Some suggested next steps for you to try in your HCIBox are:

 - Explore Windows Admin Center from either Azure portal or from the WAC gateway server
 - Deploy GitOps configurations with Azure Arc-enabled Kubernetes